 2. Once the water comes to a boil, remove and discard kombu (and dashi packet if using), lower the heat, and add the rest of the ingredients aside from miso paste.
 Simmer for 25 minutes or until vegetables are soft.

-3. Turn off the heat and scoop 1-2 tbsp miso paste into a ladle.
+3. Turn off the heat and scoop 1-2 tablespoon miso paste into a ladle.
 Add some broth and gently mix the paste with the warm broth in the ladle until the miso is mixed in with the broth.
 Add it to the soup and mix well.

 4. Ladle into bowl and top with sliced green onion.